 Specific patterns of generic drug manufacturers at individual pharmacy chains

-Pharmacy chain is an important predictor of generic manufacturer choice for other multisource drugs
+Pharmacy chain is an important predictor of generics manufacturer choice for other multisource drugs

 Our regression models demonstrated that pharmacy chain was the most influential factor in predicting the manufacturer of a prescribed generic drug.
 Within large pharmacies, pharmacy chain accounted for greater than 75% of the generics manufacturer associations for dispensed warfarin and enoxaparin, see Table 1.
 Associations between pharmacy chains and manufacturers persist over time, see Figure 2 and are also observed in smaller pharmacy chains, see Appendix Figure 1.
 Additionally, these associations occur in generics with different indications, as illustrated for generic cardiovascular drugs, see Figure 1 and generic CNS stimulant drugs, see Table 2.